Aliases for MOCOS Gene

 GeneCards Summary for MOCOS Gene

 MOCOS (Molybdenum Cofactor Sulfurase) is a Protein Coding gene.
 Diseases associated with MOCOS include Xanthinuria, Type Ii and Xanthinuria.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Folate biosynthesis.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include transferase activity and lyase activity.
-An important paralog of this gene is MARC2.
+An important paralog of this gene is MARC1.